magdapoppins/robotics-guild/README.md

 ## Run
 When robot is connected with USB, select Debug tab and select "Download and run", which is configured in `.vscode/launch.json`-file.
 Then press play-button and main file will be downloaded and executed on a connected robot.

+## Troubleshooting
+Sometimes the cables are not properly connected or are broken.
+This can result in a message like `ev3dev2 Device not found (OutputA)`.
+Try re-connecting the cable.